Cover Photo: Nokomis, the sister ship to LUV N IT. Photo by Michel Berryer.

 There are some myths out there as to whether you can apply gelcoat over epoxy.
 Andy Miller addresses the issue.
 He has a great understanding of WEST SYSTEM Epoxy, having used it for years as owner and chief repairman of Miller Boatworks in Herbster, Wisconsin.
 Andy knows his stuff.
 What’s even better is that, when he’s unsure about a detail, he contacts us for the right answers.
 Continue reading →

-Last summer we partnered with Sail Magazine to produce a series of short videos showing how to repair an older J22 I had arranged to be brought into the Tech shop.
+The Hog Tide project began last summer when we partnered with Sail Magazine to produce a series of short videos showing how to repair an older J22 that I had arranged to be brought into the GBI Tech shop.
 The boat, named Hog Tide, needed the types of repairs we wanted to cover.
-The videos can be found at both westsystem.com and sailmagazine.com.
+The videos of the Hot Tide project can be found at both westsystem.com and sailmagazine.com.
 Continue reading →

-I didn’t know what I was getting myself into when I decided to build my own boat.
+I didn’t know what I was getting myself into when I decided to build an Argie 15 boat.
 While not exactly a novice—I have owned a 21′ sailboat and am a tall-ship model builder—I’m not experienced in building sailing vessels.
 Continue reading →